peterxsu/pmat_pdk/README.md

 (1) Install python 2.7 from:
 	https://www.continuum.io/downloads

-	-Make sure numpy and matplotlib are installed by running
+	*Make sure numpy and matplotlib are installed by running

 	$ import numpy
 	or